ucldc/ucldc-docs/docs/create-account.md

 permalink: /create-account/
 ---

-<span style="color: red">At this time, accounts are limited to UCLDC Implementation Project collaborators (members of SAG2 and the UCLDC Product Stakeholder Group and their designees).
-Members of these groups can request UCLDC accounts using the following steps:</span>
+At this time, accounts are limited to UCLDC Implementation Project collaborators (members of SAG2 and the UCLDC Product Stakeholder Group and their designees).
+Members of these groups can request UCLDC accounts using the following steps:

 1. Start at the Collection Registry administration URL: [https://registry.cdlib.org/edit/](https://registry.cdlib.org/edit/).
 Request an account by logging in using your Single Sign-On account.